 - Steroid injections or analgesics injections may be used to resolve pain and active inflammation

 - If these are not helpful, ultrasound guided neurolytic injections, ultrasound guided radiofrequency ablation, or ultrasound guided cryo-ablation are excellent treatment choices.

-- Innovative therapies like platelet rich plasma injections, stem cell therapy are also often used especially in complex cases.
+- Innovative therapies like platelet rich plasma injections are also often used especially in complex cases.